NFerreira98/CS351-FinalProject/docs/index.md

 app.js: Acts as the main entry point into the application which creates an express app, handles middleware functions, and defines the routes we use.

 #### controllers
-- database.js: Contains the functions to add users to the database, getting an existing account from the database, and getting the contents of a user's cart.
+- database.js: Contains the functions to add users to the database, getting an existing account from the database, storing the users order, adding the cart to the database, handling checkout, and getting an order summary.
 - databaseConnections.js: Includes our MongoDB URI for accessing the contents of the database throughout the program

 #### routes
+- addToCart.js
+- cart.js
-- logcart.js
+- checkOut.js
 - createAccount.js
 - index.js
 - loginSuccess.js